BlueBrain/NeuroMorphoVis/README.md

 ## Download

 _NeuroMorphoVis_ is mainly based on [Blender](https://www.blender.org/).
 Blender is a free software and can be downloaded from this [page](http://download.blender.org/release/).
-Blender is released under the GNU General Public License ([GPL](https://www.blender.org/about/license/), or “free software”)..
+Blender is released under the GNU General Public License ([GPL](https://www.blender.org/about/license/), or “free software”).
 The current version is compatible with the following Blender versions:

 + [Blender 2.76](http://download.blender.org/release/Blender2.76/): 2.76a and 2.76b